AmberJ15/wta/research/notes.md

    + 2 column grid with main content and sidebar.
    + 3 column grid on certain subpages.
    + All gridded layouts are responsive and collapsible.
-   + Mobile site features a sliding panel menu that can only be acessed at the top of the page.
+   + Mobile site features a sliding panel menu that can only be accessed at the top of the page.
  + H&R Block
    + Modular grid structure, use of squares.
    + Fixed position header nav bar.
-   + Mobile site features a sliding panel menu that can be accesed from the header bar.
+   + Mobile site features a sliding panel menu that can be accessed from the header bar.

 ~Janet and Ken